What is it?

 Any vegetative lesion (with noticeable growth to the naked eye), hardened, ulcer-vegitant, or wound with growth that does not heal may represent a suspected penile cancer and should be investigated.
 The lesion may proliferate causing vegetative deformation and disfiguring the glans and penis.
 The primary lesions are located on the glans, foreskin and penile shaft in 60%, 23% and 9% of cases, respectively.

-The main sign is an erythematous wound (reddening of the skin caused by capillary vasodilation) in the penis that does not heal, with slow and progressive growth.
-There are cases where the lesion is covered by the foreskin (in patients with phimosis).
-Thus, usually these lesions are infected.
-By the preputial meatus runs purulent secretion.
-Cancer may be suspected when a palpated lesion is felt under the preputial skin.
+The main sign is an erythematous wound (reddish lesion of the skin caused by capillary vasodilation) on the penis that does not heal, with slow and progressive growth.
+There are cases in which the lesion is covered by the foreskin (in patients with phimosis).
+Thus, these lesions are usually infected.
+Purulent secretion flows through the preputial meatus.
+Cancer may be suspected when, on palpation, a hardened lesion is felt under the foreskin.

 As the main lymphatic metastasis pathway, the site to be examined should be the inguinal-crural region.
 Any hardened lymph node should be considered cancer until proven otherwise.
 But there are also cases where the lymph nodes are not considered suspect in the palpation examination.
 Up to 20% of patients without clinical suspicion of palpation-positive lymph nodes will be compromised on microscopic examination.
 Rare cases are diagnosed initially with distant metastatic disease.

 A phimosis occurs when the foreskin is not discovered for glans exposure.
 These patients have increased 22 risk for penile cancer.
 Thus, because they present smegma, accumulation of exfoliated epithelial cells under the foreskin and stagnant urine are irritative for the preputial mucosa.